MineoGames/MineoGames.github.io/_includes/en/shark-hunt-content.md

 ## Release information

-Will be available for PC VR (Oculus, Vive, Valve Index, WMR) but should be compatible with all Steam VR headsets.
+It is a PC VR game based on OpenXR (Oculus, Vive, Valve Index, WMR).

-**The game is currently in Alpha phase**.
-Sign up to participate: test for free and give feedback.
+**The game development is currently in pause.
+The latest build is only accessible to  Patreon members**.

+<a href="https://www.patreon.com/posts/download-shark-80658816?utm_medium=clipboard_copy&utm_source=copyLink&utm_campaign=postshare_creator&utm_content=join_link" class="patreon-button">Access download on Patreon</a>

+Sign up to the newsletter to be informed about this game's evolution.

-{% include en/subscribe-form.html title="Subscribe to the alpha of Shark Hunt" %}
+{% include en/subscribe-form.html title="Subscribe to the newsletter" %}

 _>> Join the Discord for latest news_